Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 Gallstone disease is relatively rare in children.
 When gallstones do occur in this age group, they are more likely to be pigment stones.
 Girls do not seem to be more at risk than boys.
 The following conditions may put children at higher risk:

 - History of abdominal surgery

 Because gallstones are related to diet, particularly fat intake, the incidence of gallstones varies widely among nations and regions.
 For example, Hispanics and Northern Europeans have a higher risk for gallstones than do people of Asian and African descent.
 People of Asian descent who develop gallstones are most likely to have the brown pigment type.

 Native North and South Americans, such as Pima Indians in the U.S. and native populations in Chile and Peru, are especially prone to developing gallstones.
 Pima women have an 80% chance of developing gallstones during their lives, and virtually all native Indian females in Chile and Peru develop gallstones.
 Such cases are most likely due to a combination of genetic and dietary factors.

 Having a family member or close relative with gallstones may increase the risk.
 Up to 33% of cases of painful gallstones may be related to genetic factors.

-A mutation in the gene ABCG8 significantly increases a person's risk of gallstones.
-This gene controls a cholesterol pump that transports cholesterol from the liver to the bile duct.
-It appears this mutation may cause the pump to continuously work at a high rate.
+A mutation in the gene ABCG8 significantly increases a person's risk of a certain type of gallstones.
 A single gene, however, does not explain the majority of cases, so multiple genes and environmental factors play a complex role.

 People with diabetes are at higher risk for gallstones and have a higher-than-average risk for acalculous gallbladder disease (without stones).
 Gallbladder disease may progress more rapidly in patients with diabetes, who tend to have worse infections.